StyraInc/awesome-opa/README.md

 - [Wasm](https://www.openpolicyagent.org/docs/latest/wasm/) - Official docs on WebAssembly for OPA

+### Built with Wasm

+- [OPA wasm demo](https://opa-wasm.glitch.me/) - Demonstration of evaluating OPA's Wasm modules in the browser

 ## Kubernetes

 - [Konstraint](https://github.com/plexsystems/konstraint) - CLI tool for working with templates and constraints when using Gatekeeper